 So, once again Stan and Babe, as part of the ‘Roach All-Stars‘, are set against each other, rather than facing the world together.
 Stan plays the part of Chester Chaste, a cab driver who is unwittingly loaded with his (burning) cab on board a cruise liner.
 Ollie plays the part of Cryder, the Purser on board the cruise shop, S.S.
 Mirimar.
 There are some clearly recognisable ‘Ollie’ traits on display here.
 His genteel smoothness with the ladies is quite lovely and very ‘Ollie-like’ (despite the fact that the Purser is in fact a bit of a lecherous creep), but then very un-Ollie-like, he is very aggressive and abusive to the male passengers.

 Joining the boys for her second film in a row is the excellent Anita Garvin, who plays international crook, Madame Ritz.
-Garvin’s husband and partner in crime, played by Harry Earles, is a dwarf who tricks fellow passengers into believing he’s Garvin’s baby, whilst actually scamming them out of their money and valuables.
+Garvin’s husband and partner in crime, played by Gustav Schaffrath, is a dwarf who tricks fellow passengers into believing he’s Garvin’s baby, whilst actually scamming them out of their money and valuables.
 Born around 1904 in Germany, Schaffrath migrated to the States in March 1923, to join the A.S.
 Barnes circus in Dallas, Texas.
-Twenty three years old during the making of ‘Sailors Beware!‘ and he plays his part extremely well – any scene with a baby smoking a big fat cigar is always worthy of a laugh.
+Twenty three years old during the making of ‘Sailors Beware!‘, he plays his part extremely well – any scene with a baby smoking a big fat cigar is always worthy of a laugh.